 My research intersects armed conflict and gender studies, and my career goals are and always have been in mainstreaming gender in International Relations research specifically, and political science research more generally.
 My academic career began, and remains interested and engaged in, doing this work at the intersection of feminist theory and ethics in the theory and practice of war and conflict.
 To that end, my first book, a number of my early articles, and many edited volume chapters have focused on aspects of gender and just war theorizing.
-A current book project (Gender and Civilian Victimization in War) with my former Ph.D. student Jessica Peet revisits these issues, linking gender, just war, and intentional civilian victimization.
+A recent book project (Gender and Civilian Victimization in War) with my former Ph.D. student Jessica Peet revisits these issues, linking gender, just war, and intentional civilian victimization.

 My work on just war theorizing has always been a representative element of my interest in gender and security in global politics more generally.
 I have explored gender and security more generally by looking to establish and analyze a research program in Feminist Security Studies (FSS), which theorizes international security generally and war specifically through gender lenses.
 Book projects like Gendering Global Conflict (Columbia University Press, 2013) and Gender and International Security ask about how war theorizing would change if women’s lives and feminist theory received attention.
 This work asks research questions about the gendered constitution of the international system, the gendered behavior of states, and the gendered behavior of leaders.
 In recent years, this work has focused particularly on how thinking about sexuality and incorporating queer theory into IR analysis could enrich it.
 Articles like “Trans- Gendering IR?” and recent forums in International Studies Review and Millennium are examples of this work.
 My newest project in this stream of research is a book project called Sexual Relations as International Relations which explores the role of both gender and sexual activity in state border negotiations over the last five centuries.